The perfect dog treat ingredient

 But… zylitol is highly toxic to dogs.
 Worse, it’s potentially fatal in even minute doses to small dogs.
 So please, please, always ensure that any peanut butter you buy to make dog treats is xylitol free.

-In fact our resident canine nutritionist recommends you check the ingredients of any ready-made products for this devastatingly canine-toxic additive.
+In fact my resident canine nutritionist recommends you check the ingredients of any ready-made products for this devastatingly canine-toxic additive.
 If in doubt, don’t feed it to your dog!

 Properties of peanut butter